RobertoM89/BigRig/README.md

 Then, open **bigrig_shelf.py** with a text editor, copy the few lines of code you will find and paste them into Maya *Script Editor*.
 Click on *File → Save Script to Shelf...* to add BigRig to the active shelf.
 Finally, click on the new shelf button to run BigRig.

+Optionally, you can edit the shelf icon and use the **BigRigGUIIcon.svg** file that you can find inside the *icons* folder of BigRig folder.

 ***
 ## Interface
 BigRig interface is shown in the following figure.
 The window is dockable anywhere within Maya interface.